jp05451/NegativeLabPro-lrplugin-hotfix/README.md

 ## Note
 Above method should work on macOS and Windows but files are from Windows version of this plug-in.
 If you find better way of activating this let me know.
 I am currently trying to locate file that stores information about license and activation status of this plug-in.

-I tested it on macOS High Sierra, for me it works
+I tested it on iMac Pro 2017 with macOS High Sierra, for me it works